-- 1 Create a new ASP.NET Web Application in your sample files folder, named: Session9 - 2 Start the project in Debug mode, view its pages and then close your web browser.
+- 1 Create a new ASP.NET Web Forms Application project in your sample files folder, named: Session9 - 2 Start the project in Debug mode, view its pages and then close your web browser.

 (This is necessary because the project must be built before the ASP.NET Configuration utility will work properly.
 Starting debugging causes the project to be built).